Spencer-Sch/terminal-commands-reference-doc/README.md

 ```

 ## head

-Will print out the first 10 lines of the file
+To print out the first 10 lines of the file

 ```
 $ head [fileName]
 ```

-Will print out the first 50 lines
+To print out the first 50 lines

 ```
 $ head [file] -n50
 ```